13/tasmota-scripts/Lights.md

 ON Event#DOOR=0 DO Power1 1 ENDON
 ON mqtt#connected DO Subscribe PIR, muh/sensors/33c/json, M1 ENDON
 ON Event#PIR=1 DO Power1 1 ENDON

-ON mqtt#connected DO Subscribe DOOR, shellies/shellydw2-C9B099/sensor/state ENDON ON Event#DOOR=open DO Power1 1 ENDON
 ```
 ---
 ## HD_INT